paqstd-team/fake-cli/README.md

 ## Usage

 To generate fake API responses, you must create a configuration file in JSON format that defines the endpoints and fields for each endpoint.
-We recommended use `.fake` type for files.
-Here's an example configuration file `config.fake`:
+We recommended use `.json` type for files.
+Here's an example configuration file `config.json`:

 ```
 {